ReMVVM/ReMVVM/README.md

 # Components

-For the simplicity, you can think that *Unidirectional Data Flow* part stores global data model state of the app. *View Model* may take that data, listens and reacts on the data change and of course converts and serves it for the *View* layer.
+For the simplicity, you can think that *Unidirectional Data Flow* part stores global data model in state of the app. *View Model* may take that data, listens and reacts on the data change and of course converts and serves it for the *View* layer.

 We can divide components on two groups related with *Unidirectional Data Flow* and *MVVM*.